 The tanker measures 288.22 m lengthwise and 44.27 m breadthwise with a draught of 9 m.
-Her home port is Majuro and its LNG carrying capacity is 149,734.6 m3, while her maximum sailing speed is 18.5 knots and her average speed is reported to be 7.7 knots.
-Owned by Dynagas, Greece, the ship’s gross tonnage is 100244 tonnes and its deadweight is 84682 approximately.
+Her home port is Majuro, and its LNG carrying capacity is 149,734.6 m3, while her maximum sailing speed is 18.5 knots, and her average speed is reported to be 7.7 knots.
+Owned by Dynagas, Greece, the ship’s gross tonnage is 100244 tonnes, and its deadweight is approximately 84682.

-Constructed in 2008 by Hyundai Heavy Industries, Ulsan South Korea, the Amur River is an LNG carrier presently under the flagship of Marshall Islands.
+Constructed in 2008 by Hyundai Heavy Industries, Ulsan, South Korea, the Amur River is an LNG carrier presently under the flagship of the Marshall Islands.
 Formerly known as Clean Force, the vessel is 288 m long and 44 m broad with a draught of 9 m.
-The ship’s LNG carrying capacity is an enormous 149,742.764 m3, while her maximum sailing speed is estimated to be 14 knots and her average speed is 7 knots.
-The ship owned by Dynagas has a deadweight of 84598 tonnes and her gross tonnage is 100244 tonnes.
+The ship’s LNG carrying capacity is an enormous 149,742.764 m3, while her maximum sailing speed is estimated to be 14 knots, and her average speed is 7 knots.
+The ship owned by Dynagas has a deadweight of 84598 tonnes, and her gross tonnage is 100244 tonnes.